ELuculent/mcspa/README.md

 ```BASH
 $ git clone http://github.com/ELuculent/repository-name.git
 ```
-or clone it from github
+or clone it from GitHub

 or download it from [SpigotMC](link.here)